STS Chapter 1: Introduction to Science and Technology and Society

 Technology isn’t just about machines; it’s part of a bigger system that includes people, culture, and traditions.
 Everything is connected.
 Sociotechnical systems emphasize the interconnectedness of social elements (people, organizations) and technical elements (tools, machines) in shaping outcomes.

-- Example: A tractor is not just a machine—it’s part of a system that involves farmers, mechanics, fuel suppliers, and farming techniques.
+- Agriculture Example: A tractor is not just a machine—it’s part of a system that involves farmers, mechanics, fuel suppliers, and farming techniques.

-- Example: The introduction of precision agriculture technologies (like GPS-guided tractors) requires not only technical expertise but also changes in farming practices and farmer training programs.
+- Agriculture Example: The introduction of precision agriculture technologies (like GPS-guided tractors) requires not only technical expertise but also changes in farming practices and farmer training programs.

 4. Science and Technology Together (Technoscience)